somework/p2p-path-finder/README.md

 ```

 You can also guard against runaway searches by configuring the optional search guard
-limits.
-These guardrails are applied directly to the underlying `PathFinder` instance:
+limits and wall-clock budget.
+These guardrails are applied directly to the underlying
+`PathFinder` instance:

 ```php
 $config = PathSearchConfig::builder()